torbsd/torbsd.github.io/obsd-tb-build.md

 ## Updating the Port ##

 * To update the local copy from the Git repository, run "cd /usr/ports/mystuff && git pull"

+* To update the ports tree, "cd /usr && cvs up -Pd"